 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-No portfolio turnover rate is provided for the Fund because the Fund had not commenced operations prior to the date of this Prospectus.
+During the fiscal period from December 29, 2022 (commencement of the Fund's operations) through August 31, 2023, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.
+In accordance with industry practice, derivative instruments and instruments with a maturity of one year or less at the time of acquisition are excluded from the calculation of the portfolio turnover rate, which leads to the 0% portfolio turnover rate reported above.
+If those instruments were included in the calculation, the Fund would have a higher portfolio turnover rate.